bitwiseworks/python-os2/README.rst

 updated daily.

 It can also be downloaded in many formats for faster access.
-The documentation is downloadable in HTML, PDF, and reStructuredText formats; the latter version is primarily for documentation authors, translators, and people with special formatting requirements.
+The documentation is downloadable in HTML, EPUB, and reStructuredText formats; the latter version is primarily for documentation authors, translators, and people with special formatting requirements.